-Aegis is the name identified with the weapon system, combat system, and ships which have modernized and strengthened our surface Navy to cope with potential threats for the last three decades and for many years to come.
+AEGIS is the name identified with the weapon system, combat system and ships which have modernized and strengthened our surface Navy to defeat potential threats for the last four decades and for many years to come.

 The word "aegis" comes to use from classical mythology.
 Aegis is the name of the shield of the sky god and war goddess of the ancient Greeks and Romans: Zeus and Athena (Gr.); Jupiter and Minerva (Rom.), from which the expression "under the aegis of" meaning "under the protection of" is derived.